 The ordering of DDL locking is decided using the Raft protocol.
 DDL statements executed on one node are executed in the same sequence on all other nodes.

-The second kind is known as a relation DML lock.
+The second kind is known as a global DML lock or relation DML lock.
 This kind of lock is used when

 ddl_locking = on or

 ddl_locking = dml, and the DDL statement might cause

 in-flight DML statements to fail.
 These failures can occur when you add or modify a constraint,

 such as a unique constraint, check constraint, or NOT NULL constraint.

 Relation DML locks affect only one relation at a time.
 Relation DML

 locks ensure that no DDL executes while there are changes in the queue that